-Declines in Wagyu and Non-Wagyu liveweight market prices since 31 March 2023 have resulted in an unrealised loss in the fair value of the herd of \$149.4 million.
-Over their lifecycle, market prices of cattle are expected to fluctuate and the value at the time of sale or harvest may be higher or lower than the market valuation disclosed in the financial statements, which represents the fair value at a point in time.
+Declines in Wagyu liveweight market prices since 31 March 2024 have resulted in an unrealised loss in the fair value of the herd of \$4.7 million.
+Over their lifecycle, market prices of cattle are expected to fluctuate and the value at the time of sale or processing may be higher or lower than the market valuation disclosed in the financial statements, which represents the fair value at a point in time.